Gift Shop

 Each volume focuses on individual topics—local people, places, and events—that helped shape the character of Jefferson City.
 Through these essays, Kremer contributes to our knowledge of local history while also painting vivid portraits of times gone by.

-Scores of historic photos illustrate the three volumes, beautifully complementing the skillful writing of this asteemed historian.
+Scores of historic photos illustrate the three volumes, beautifully complementing the skillful writing of this esteemed historian.
 The volumes make a great contribution to our knowledge of Jefferson City's past and will be welcomed by all who are interested in the history of central Missouri and the capitol city.

 Volume I, hardback with dust jacket, 168 pp., 8 1/2 x 11"